iyre/bl4-save-tools/README.md

   - Included in "Unlock all collectibles".
 - **Unlock all hover drives**
   - Unlocks all hover drive tiers and manufacturers.
   - Does not complete the associated kill count challenges.
-[More info](docs/challenges.md)
+See "Complete all challenges".
 - **Unlock all specializations**
   - Unlocks the specialization system.
 [More info](docs/unlockables.md)
-  - Fully completes all trees.
+  - Sets maximum level and fully completes all trees.
 - **Skip story missions**
   - Completes all missions related to the main story.
 Doesn't modify any other missions.
   - Functionally equivalent to starting a new save with the in-game story skip option.
 (Does not unlock that option)